It Wasn't Tech Neck

 I used the air popper.
 The kernels shot out of the spout into a mixing bowl.
 I'd melt the butter, pour it over, add the salt, and stir it together before filling the red movie theater containers.
 One for each of us.
 Except my husband.
 He volunteered to take the mixing bowl with whatever was left in it, while the girls whined how unfair that was from the other room.

 We were working our way through Once Upon a Time, years after it had aired.
-The girls would press into me under the fluffy blanket and catch the smell of my wrap.
+The girls would press into me under the fluffy blanket and catch the smell of the wrap.

 "Not the meat pie," they'd say.